Chart Color Schemes

 Bexley - South shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates of 37.6% among residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
-Bachelor degrees are the most prevalent at 24.6%, followed by postgraduate qualifications (11.1%) and graduate diplomas (1.9%).
-Vocational credentials are also prominent, with 25.6% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.8% and certificates for 13.8%.
+The area's educational profile is notable regionally, with university qualification rates of 37.6% among residents aged 15+, exceeding the Australian average of 30.4% and the NSW rate of 32.2%.
+Bachelor degrees are most prevalent at 24.6%, followed by postgraduate qualifications (11.1%) and graduate diplomas (1.9%).
+Vocational credentials are also prominent, with 25.6% of residents aged 15+ holding them – advanced diplomas comprise 11.8% and certificates make up 13.8%.

-Educational participation is high, with 29.9% of residents currently enrolled in formal education, including 7.9% in primary education, 7.4% in tertiary education, and 6.6% pursuing secondary education.
+Educational participation is high, with 29.9% of residents currently enrolled in formal education.
+This includes 7.9% in primary education, 7.4% in tertiary education, and 6.6% pursuing secondary education.

 Frequently Asked Questions - Education